luca-s/mpi-master-slave/README.rst

 Python is such a nice and features rich language that writing the high level logic of your application with it require so little effort.
 Also, considering that you can wrap C or Fortran functions in Python, there is no need to write your whole application in a low level language that makes hard to change application logic, refactoring, maintenance, porting and adding new features.
 Instead you can write the application in Python and possibly write in C/Fortran the functions that are computationally expensive.
 There is no need to write the whole application in C/Fortran if 90% of the execution time is spent in a bunch of functions.
 Just focus on optimizing those functions.

-Also I just want to highligth that MPI allows to scale you application, that means it can handle indefinite amount of work given that enough hardware (nodes) is avalible.
-This shouldn't be confused with code optimization (multi threading, GPU code) that increases execution speed but don't allow you application to scale.
+Also I just want to highligth that MPI allows to scale an application, that means it can handle indefinite amount of work given that enough hardware (computing nodes) is available.
+This shouldn't be confused with code optimization (multi threading, GPU code) that increases execution speed but doesn't allow you application to scale with the size of the input.

 MPI can also be used on your local machine spawing a process for each core, so you don't need a cluster.
 The resulting performance are comparable with multithreded code but usually is quicker to modify your application to support multithreding while MPI enforce a strinct design of your application as each process cannot share memory with others.